haoheliu/haoheliu.github.io/index.md

 <!-- I’m also working closely with BBC R&D Audio Team on putting our audio recognition algorithms into production, such as generating machine tags in [BBC sound effect library]. -->

 ## Research highlights
 My research includes tasks related to the audio generative model, audio source separation, audio quality enhancement, and audio recognition.
-Appeared in conferences such as ICML, AAAI, NeurIPS, INTERSPEECH, and ICASSP.
+Appeared in journals and conferences such as TPAMI, TASLP, ICML, AAAI, NeurIPS, INTERSPEECH, and ICASSP.

 Highlighted research performed as the first author: